Governments of the Member States of the Organization

 its text to the Secretariat of the United Nations for

 registration and publication in accordance with Article

 102 of its Charter.
 The General Secretariat of the Organization

 of American States shall notify the Member States of

 that Organization and the States that have acceded to

 the Convention of the signatures, deposits of instruments

 as of reservations, if any.
 It shall also transmit the

-AT MONTEVIDEO, Republic of Uruguay, this eighth day
+AT LA PAZ, Republic of Bolivia, this twenty—fourth day

-of May, one thousand nine hundred and seventy-nine.
+of May, one thousand nine hundred and eighty—four.